-For more info, you can speak to Lissie or Rich Gerke by emailing rich@gofisch.org and check out: www.gofisch.org
+For more info, you can speak to Lissie or Rich Gercke by emailing rich@gofisch.org and check out: www.gofisch.org

 What is the focus of your ministry?
 We have been with Elam Ministries for over 25 years and been privileged to see the organisation thrive.
 Mojdeh has been involved in translating the Bible; editing a Christian magazine, and for the last ten years leading Elam’s women’s ministry.
 Tom has had different roles, but one constant has been Bible teaching.